Cape Town Marathon: Current era

 The first Cape Town Marathon (in its current format) was run in September 2007.
 From 2007 to 2013 the race was organized by Western Province Athletics, under a corporate sponsorship agreement with the national federation, Athletics South Africa.
 From 2014 its name changed to the Sanlam Cape Town Marathon, and it is being run under a joint partnership between Western Province Athletics, the City of Cape Town and Asem Running.

 The 2013 men's winner Lindikhaya Mthangayi (2:17:02) was stripped of his title in 2014 due to a failed doping test for the steroid methandienone.
 The original runner-up Paul Manawa was elevated to first place as a result.

 In 2014, 2015 and 2016 it was accredited with IAAF Silver Label status.
 In 2017 it was the first African Marathon to achieve IAAF Gold Label Status, which it continues to achieve.

 In 2018, Stephen Mokoka of South Africa set the men's course record at 2:08:31.

 In 2019, Celestine Chepchirchir of Kenya set the women's course record at 2:26:44.

 The 2020 in-person edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of obtaining a full refund.

+In 2025 the main marathon was cancelled for safety reasons after ‘winds overnight wreaked havoc’.
+However, related races, such as the Cape Town Trail Marathon, which were scheduled for the previous day, ran as planned.

 Other races

-In addition to the marathon, the event includes the Sanlam Cape Town 10 km PEACE RUN / Walk, the Sanlam Cape Town Peace Trail Runs (12 km & 22 km) and the Sanlam Cape Town 5 km PEACE RUN / Walk.
+In addition to the marathon, the event includes the Sanlam Cape Town 10 km PEACE RUN / Walk and the Sanlam Cape Town 5 km PEACE RUN / Walk.

+In partnership with Ryan Sandes, the Sanlam Cape Town Marathon presents the Cape Town Trail Marathon.
+This mountain marathon includes a 46km marathon, 22km trail and 11km trail which all run through the Table Mountain National Park.